vmeng/spindle-code/keywords/README.md

 The keywords.py script can be used as a stand-alone application or as a module importing it into your python code.
 It can also be used within a web framework.

+## License

+All files in this directory are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/2.0/uk/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 ## Tags

  #spindle #openspires #ukoer #oerri